Q: What do the Fielding Fellows do?

 Q: What is the time commitment?

 A: The time commitment can vary based on upcoming events.
-The level of access Fellows are given to prominent political leaders is unparalleled, thus a certain amount of respect and flexibility on behalf of the Fellows is expected.
-There are weekly meetings during lunch which all Fellows are required to attend.
+The level of access Fellows are given to prominent political leaders is significant, thus a certain amount of respect and flexibility on behalf of the Fellows is expected.
+There are weekly meetings during lunch (Tuesdays, 11:30 AM - 1:00 PM) which all Fellows are required to attend.
 During trips (such as to D.C. for the evening or on a longer trip over a weekend), Fellows are expected to work with their schedules and adjust accordingly.

 Q: Can I still participate in other Gettysburg activities and organizations?